Instant Cash Title Loans logo

 Instant Cash Title Loans operates two physical locations in the Atlanta metropolitan area (Austell and Marietta, Georgia) and specializes in title-secured loans.
 The company positions itself as a customer-service-oriented lender focused on helping borrowers access emergency cash quickly, regardless of credit history.
 Founded on the principle that "past downfalls should not determine the rest of your life," the company emphasizes accessibility and rapid funding.

 Instant Cash Title Loans offers title loans secured by various vehicle collateral.
-Borrowers can obtain same-day funding by bringing their vehicle, lien-free title, current registration, and government-issued ID to one of two in-store locations.
+Borrowers can obtain provider-stated funding timing by bringing their vehicle, lien-free title, current registration, and government-issued ID to one of two in-store locations.
 The company accepts applications for car, SUV, truck, exotic vehicle, RV/camper, motorcycle, and boat titles, plus heavy equipment loans.

 The company recently introduced a Customer Portal (marked "coming soon" on their website) for mobile and desktop account management, plus a text message reminder program to help borrowers stay on track.
 However, title loans carry inherent risks: borrowers forfeit their vehicle title as collateral, face repossession if they default, and typically encounter high interest rates and short repayment windows.
 The 30-day Georgia repayment term is aggressive, and while the company mentions discussing repayment options, no details on extension availability or costs are provided.